Frequently Asked Questions

 A. The utility fee is to cover ALL utilities such as your heat, central air (if available), cable, internet, electric, gas, water, sewer, trash, snow removal, security systems, and lawn maintenance.
 This fee is paid two times per 10 month lease at the beginning of each semester.
 (Fee due with your August rent and fee due with your January rent).

 With this, you will have no utilities in your name and will not have to worry about who’s name to put certain bills in.
 This alleviates late monthly payments that could harm your credit rating.
 We want you to focus on being a student!

-For those that would like a parking spot and/or parking pass, we require that a parking form be completed prior to move in day.
-The details of the due date of this form, as well as the form itself, will be emailed to you over the summer, before your lease start date.
+For those that would like a parking spot and/or parking pass, we require that a parking form be completed with your lease.